luis0ares/trello-ai/README.md

 - ✅ API endpoints for tasks
 - ✅ Now it's possible to change the position of boards and tasks by dragging and dropping them
+- ✅ Websocket integrated with Open AI to generate tasks based in the user conversation